-4. Re-engage circuit breaker and with landing gear control switch move end of the electric motor drive shaft into position about half way back so that the slot in the drive shaft is near the mating pin on the torque tube.
+4. With master and selector switches move the end of the electric motor drive shaft into position about half way back so that the slot in the drive shaft is near the mating pin on the torque tube.

 5. Using the extension handle move the torque tube pin slightly back and forth until it can be engaged with the drive shaft slot, then push the parts together.